 The Designated Official may require further information related to the accommodation request on a case-by-case basis.
-To facilitate the assessment and determination of the accommodation, the person requesting accommodation will be required to provide relevant medical information to the Society, which sets out any functional limitation(s) and abilities, subject to any statutory restrictions.
-The medical information shall also include the doctor's prognosis of when the person requesting accommodation will be able to return to the full duties of his or her position without any restrictions, if applicable.
+In the case of a request for accommodation of a disability, to facilitate the assessment and determination of the accommodation, the person requesting accommodation will be required to provide relevant medical information to the Society, which sets out any functional limitation(s) and abilities, subject to any statutory restrictions.
+The medical information shall also include the doctor's prognosis of when the person requesting accommodation will be able to return to the full duties of their position without any restrictions, if applicable.
 Persons seeking accommodation are expected to fully cooperate in providing any information, including medical information regarding work-related limitations and prognosis, as may be relevant to the assessment of the accommodation request.

-The Society will maintain the confidentiality of information related to an accommodation request, and will only disclose this information with the consent of the accommodation requester.
+The Society will maintain the confidentiality of information related to an accommodation request and will only disclose this information with the consent of the accommodation requester.